 Winner: Android

 Ultimately, the cameras in smartphones are just one element of why we choose one over another.
-Over to you decide on your overall priorities.
-We hope that our verdicts of the cameras from the headings above has clarified that aspect of them to some degree!
+Over to you to decide on your overall priorities.
+We hope that our conclusions in each category of assessment above give you ideas of what to weigh up.
+For the record, Android won on these by 6 wins to 2 with 3 drawn.

 Given the variety throughout the different brands using Android, we have to conclude that the better options overall are with them.
 This is particularly so when comparing flagship models like-for-like.